toulbar2/toulbar2/docs/source/userdoc.rst

         neighborhood size increment strategy for VNS-like methods using: (1) Add1, (2) Mult2, (3) Luby operator (4) Add1/Jump (4 by default)

 -best=[integer]
-        stop VNS-like methods if a better solution is found (default value is 0)
+        stop DFBB and VNS-like methods if a better solution is found (default value is 0)

 Node processing \& bounding options
 -----------------------------------